hakt0r/Node-Ex01/README.md

     - 3. 4.
 List the contents of the '/etc' folder

   - 4. Child Processes
     - 4. 1.
-Use child_process.exec to run the following
+Use child_process.execSync to run the following
             command: 'echo hi', and print the output.
     - 4. 2.
-Use exec to run the command 'cat /proc/cpuinfo'
+Use execSync to run the command 'cat /proc/cpuinfo'
             and print the output.